yanganto/near-staking-knd/docs/run-main-test-shard.md

 }
 ```

----
+## Bootstrap from S3

-To bootstrap neard quickly, you can use an s3 backup of the chain database.
+To bootstrap neard quickly, you can use an S3 backup of the chain database.
-These are available for mainnet, testnet:

-The module can download this automatically, but for mainnet and testnet you need to specify a timestamp to do so:

-**Testnet**
+### mainnet / testnet
+For `mainnet` and `testnet`, these are provided in the `near-protocol-public`
+S3 bucket.

+You need to determine the latest timestamp manually, and configure
+the config with the URL:

 ```
 $ nix-shell -p awscli --command 'aws s3 --no-sign-request cp s3://near-protocol-public/backups/testnet/rpc/latest -'
 2022-07-15T11:00:30Z
 ```

-In this case, the full s3 backup URL (to be used in the config below) is
+In this case, the full s3 backup URL (to be used in the config below, as
+`kuutamo.neard.s3.dataBackupDirectory`) is
 `s3://near-protocol-public/backups/testnet/rpc/2022-07-15T11:00:30Z`.

-**Mainnet**

 For `mainnet` replace the word `testnet` in the urls above.

+### shardnet
+For `shardnet`, there's another (unversioned) bucket, so there's no need to set
+the timestamp manually.

+If you use `kuutamod.nixosModules.neard-shardnet` in your config above, it'll
+automatically use the unversioned snapshot.

 ---

 Create a new file called `kuutamod.nix` next to your `configuration.nix` in `/etc/nixos/`.
 If your NixOS configuration is managed via a git repository, do not forget to run `git add kuutamod.nix`.